bigbluebutton/bigbluebutton/docs/docs/support/faq.md

 #### Ubuntu

 Older versions of BigBlueButton, up to and including version 2.4, required **Ubuntu 18.04 64-bit**.
-The current version of BigBlueButto n2.5 requires **Ubuntu 20.04 64-bit**.
+BigBlueButton 2.5, 2.6, 2.7 require **Ubuntu 20.04 64-bit**.
 See [Install BigBlueButton](/administration/install).

 We (the core developers) have not installed BigBlueButton on any other version of Ubuntu.
 It probably won't work.